 Body Mass Index (BMI)

 Your body mass index (BMI) and waist size affect your risk of type 2 diabetes, high blood pressure, high cholesterol, and coronary artery disease.
 The following table shows the risk.
-Classification BMI Waist size and relative risk Men: less than 40...
+Body mass index (BMI) and the risk for diseases Classification BMI Waist size and relative risk Men: less than 40...